davidjpfeiffer/gh-pages-template/README.md

 All contents are copyright © 2016 David J Pfeiffer.

 This project is licensed under the MIT license.
-You may use any part of this software, you may make changes, and you may use it for personal or business projects as long as you include a reference back to this project and give attribution for the parts of this project that you used.